kmanizoro/note-app/README.md

 # Note Application with Spring Angular Js Material Design Lite

-A simple Note Application with Spring Boot, Spring MVC, Material Design Lite, Angular Js and Multi-Language support.
+A Note Application with Spring Boot, Spring MVC, Material Design Lite, Angular Js and Multi-Language support.

 ### Modules/Frameworks used in application